miekg/skydns2/README.md

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/local/skydns/db/x3 -d \
         value='{"Host": "127.0.0.3"'}

-Now the name `db.skydns.local` is the "load balanced" name for the database.
+Now the name `db.skydns.local` is the "load balanced" name for the database, SkyDNS will round-robin by default in this case unless `-round-robin=false` is enabled.

 # License
 The MIT License (MIT)